e-kwsm/nwchem-wiki/Getting-Started.md

 necessary, however.)
 The CHARGE directive defines the total charge of the system.
 This calculation is to be done on an ion with charge +1.

-A small basis set (STO-3G) is specified for the intial geometry optimization.
+A small basis set (STO-3G) is specified for the initial geometry optimization.
 Next, the multiple lines of the first SCF directive in the scf ...end block specify details about the SCF calculation to be performed.
 Unrestricted Hartree-Fock is chosen here (by specifying the